 Does CanMar flax need to be ground?Our CanMar flax can be consumed right out of the bag.
 The crunchy roasted seeds can be chewed very easily without the need to pre- mill.
-However whole seed roasted flax seeds can also be ground freshly in a coffee grinder if one chooses so.
+We offer milled golden roasted flaxseeds as well.
+We do not recommend our customers to grind the flaxseeds at home as the heat from the blender can destroy the Omega -3 content.
+We have patented roasting process and specially designed cleaning and milling process which help us to roast and cold mill the flaxseeds without losing any of its nutritional value.
 Non-roasted raw flax seeds need to be ground to obtain maximum benefits as they are hard to chew.
 Raw seeds cannot be broken up by chewing and simply pass through the body undigested.

 This is why CanMar milled Golden Roasted Flax is so popular – we have done the work for you and provided you with a convenient way to eat healthy!
 Choose whole seed or milled crunchy roasted flaxseeds for convenience and taste.

-How do you recommend I store CanMar golden roasted flax and for how long will it last once the bag is opened?CanMar roasted flax is specially packaged with a high quality all plastic material to assure a shelf life of 18 months.
-Once opened to store, reseal and store in the fridge up to three months.
+How do you recommend I store CanMar golden roasted flax and for how long will it last once the bag is opened?CanMar roasted flax is specially packaged.
+The high-quality packaging material is equipped with an oxygen barrier to assure a shelf life of 18 months.
+Once opened please reseal package and store in the fridge for up to one month.

 How many calories are in a daily EFA supplement amount of your roasted flax?The calorie count of 15 grams/2 tablespoons of our whole roasted and milled roasted flax is approximately 90 calories.

-Is it possible to get too many EFAs?It is not possible to “overdose” on EFAs.
+Is it possible to get too many essential fatty acids (EFAs)?It is not possible to “overdose” on EFAs.
 In thousands of studies worldwide, no serious side effects of EFA supplementation have ever been reported.
-Minor side effects may include: bloating, nausea, upset stomach, burping, and loose stools (diarrhea).
-To avoid these minor side effects, take EFA supplements with meals, start with lower doses and increase gradually, and/or divide the daily dose into smaller portions.
-Dividing the dose helps absorption and minimizes side effects.
+Minor side effects may include bloating, nausea, upset stomach, burping, and loose stools (diarrhea).
+To avoid these minor side effects, take flaxseed as part of a meal or start with lower amounts and increase gradually, and/or divide the daily dose into smaller portions and also ensure your daily water intake as the flaxseeds are loaded with fiber.
+Dividing the recommended daily amount helps absorption and minimizes side effects.